This post may contain affiliate links. See my disclosure for more details.

 It’s one of the easiest and most effective ways to start saving money and reduce your grocery spend.
 If you feel like you’re overspending on food or want to free up some extra money for other areas of your budget, meal planning is a great place to start.

-Put simply, meal planning just involves deciding what you’re going to have for each meal in advance, shopping accordingly and then sticking to the plan.
-You can choose to meal plan for every meal, or just some; personally, I only use meal planning for evening meals.
+Pretty much exactly what it says on the tin.
+Meal planning just involves deciding what you’re going to have for each meal in advance, shopping accordingly and then sticking to the plan.
+You can choose to meal plan for every meal, or just some; personally, I only plan specifically for evening meals.

 This might not work for everyone, but what we’ve done is written down a list of all the meals that we have regularly and built that up so we’re not constantly repeating the same meals too closely together.
 Now we have this ‘bank’ of meals, we can easily look to that for inspiration, and add to it when we have new ideas.